 The New York Academy of Art holds a unique month-long Summer Residency Program in New York City for talented undergraduates.
 The program is open to current US and international undergraduates, either enrolled in an art program or with a demonstrated talent in fine art.
 Students admitted to the program will have the opportunity to work in an Academy studio, take Academy classes and exhibit at the Academy at the end of the residency.
-The program runs two sessions from June 4 – July 1 and July 9 – August 5.
+The program runs two sessions.
 Students must select their preferred session on the application form.
 Students in the Summer Undergraduate Residency Program have the opportunity to hone their artistic skills as well as their critical eye in this unique and immersive experience.

 All students in the Summer Residency study five courses designed to explore theories and techniques of contemporary figuration.
 Students are encouraged to take full advantage of the New York art world and have the opportunities to visit artist’s studios and major exhibitions that may serve as inspiration for their personal studio practice.
 SURP faculty and the Academy community will facilitate this exploration with recommendations for events and happenings each week.
 You can learn more about the program from one of last year’s residents here.